Panangala/geometry-intelligent-tutoring-system/README.md

 ## Author

 Developed by Isuru Lakindu Panangala Perera as part of an MSc Computer Science program at York St John University, London Campus.
-Supervisor is Prof. Anil Fernando.

 ## License